Authorized to represent taxpayers in all 50 states

 Once the unfiled tax returns were prepared and submitted to the IRS, all that was left was the Offer in Compromise.

-The tax professionals at Flat Fee Tax Service proudly announces that our client, Bob E. of central New York had his Offer in Compromise accepted.
+The tax professionals at Flat Fee Tax Service proudly announce that our client, Bob E. of central New York had his Offer in Compromise accepted.

 BOB E. SETTLED HIS $18,000 IRS TAX DEBT FOR $100.00